sanjsvk/Music-Genre-Classfication/README.md

 Audio Signal pre-processing is done using the Librosa library in Python to Mel Scale and MFCC Spectrograms.

 A general comparison is made between the performance of several classical machine learning models vs several neural network approaches.

+Do look at the Project Presentation DS5220.pptx file for a presentation on the project and its results.